Merriam-Webster Online Dictionary

 SYNONIMS:

-disregard, forget, ignore, neglect, overlook, overpass, pass over, slight
+disregard, forget, ignore, neglect, overlook, overpass, pass over, slight13.

 to make smaller in amount, volume, or extent